- Hunger: chronic undernourishment or outright starvation leading to death.

 1. Health-adjusted life expectancy (HALE)

-- it measures both quality and quantity of life
+- it measures both the quality and quantity of life

 - Unlike life expectancy which considers all years to be equal, HALE weights the years of life by health status.

-- It is useful as it helps to know the specific group of people in a give population living with a disease.
+- It is useful as it helps to know the specific group of people in a given population living with a disease.